• SUBSCRIBE OR SIGN-IN FOR FULL ACCESS INCLUDING:

 Writing, Photography and Film

-Meanwhile, Sarah’s photography was getting noticed and she was commissioned by titles including Rolling Stone, Vibe, Dazed & Confused, i-D and NME shooting the likes of John Legend, Pharrell Williams, Michael Stipe, Bono, Dave Chappelle, Chris Rock and The Hives.
+Likewise, Sarah’s photography got noticed and she received commissions from titles including; Rolling Stone, Vibe, Dazed & Confused, i-D and NME shooting the likes of John Legend, Pharrell Williams, Wu-Tang Clan, Dave Chappelle, Chris Rock and The Hives.

 Writing and Directing

-Always eager to expand their creative pallet, taking content off the page, Sally and Sarah began to experiment with commissioned video content, producing and directing documentaries with the likes of José Parlá, Futura 2000, WK Interact and Anthony Lister to writing, producing and directing Mercedes Benz first ever global music PR project.
-They are focusing on writing and directing with several projects in development.
+Always eager to expand their creative pallet, taking content off the page, Sally and Sarah began to experiment with commissioned video content, producing and directing documentaries with the likes of José Parlá, Futura 2000, WK Interact and Anthony Lister in collaboration with gallery and art dealers Elms Lesters Painting Rooms.
+They also wrote and directed a short love story ‘Take Me With You’ starring William Moseley and Chelsea Edge, narrated by Chuck D. Sally and Sarah were also commissioned to create films for Essie Nail Polish on Popsugar and creative work for Mercedes Benz.

-Sally and Sarah created BLAG clothing, they designed and produced capsule collections of luxury made-to-order pieces featuring hand created artworks.
-Several in collaboration with Tom Hardy.
-The trio also designed an exclusive menswear collection for Selfridges Department Store in London, which sold out in its entirety.
+Picking up from their popular logo t-shirts of the ‘90s, worn by bands on television appearances including Top of the Pops and at major festival slots, Sally and Sarah created BLAG clothing.
+They designed and produced capsule collections of luxury made-to-order pieces featuring hand created artworks, including several in collaboration with Tom Hardy.
+The trio also designed an exclusive one-off collection for Selfridges Department Store, Men’s Contemporary in London, which sold out in its entirety.

 From early spring 2017, Sally and Sarah began developing several film and television projects.